MiningMarsh/steamos-extensions/README.md

 The rest of this README.md will focus on the specific differences needed to use this extension system wrapper.

+## Source Code

+All the `.raw` files are just squashfs images.
+They can be extracted by 7z or mounted on linux, and are thus self-documenting.

+Regardless, their source code can also be interrogated [here](https://github.com/MiningMarsh/steamos-extension-examples).

 ## steamos-extension-loader

 The only required extension is provided by `steamos-extension-loader`.